 Visitor Center Staff:

-Black Hill Visitor Center, located in Boyds, Maryland, is the site for Black Hill Nature Programs.
-The Center sits atop a hill overlooking Little Seneca Lake in the 2,000+ acre Black Hill Regional Park.
-Park Naturalists have explored the area in and around the Lake and have incorporated the best the region has to offer into a wide range of programs, for all ages, in all seasons.
+Black Hill Visitor Center, located in Boyds, Maryland, is the home of Black Hill Nature Programs.
+The center sits atop a hill overlooking Little Seneca Lake in the 2,000+ acre Black Hill Regional Park.
+Park naturalists have explored the area in and around the lake, and have incorporated the best the region has to offer into a wide range of programs for all ages, in all seasons.

-Program participants can kayak Lake Seneca’s many nooks and crannies looking for beaver, waterfowl and turtles; or, they may learn how ancient peoples survived the changing Piedmont seasons.
-The littlest ‘naturalists’ can hear stories as they take a ride on the Kingfisher pontoon boat; adults can add birds and butterflies to their life lists as our expert guides point out wildlife hotspots.
+Program participants can kayak Little Seneca Lake’s many nooks and crannies looking for beaver, waterfowl and turtles, or they may learn how ancient peoples survived the changing Piedmont seasons.
+The littlest naturalists can hear stories as they take a ride on the Kingfisher pontoon boat; adults can add different birds and butterflies to their life lists as our expert guides point out wildlife hotspots.

 Waterfowl Festival ~ Sat.
 Feb.
 13 ~ 12 - 4 pm